Go North East bus catches fire in Whickham

 - Published

-A passer-by captured the moment a Go North East caught fire, sending plumes of smoke into the air.
+A passer-by captured the moment a Go North East bus caught fire, sending plumes of smoke into the air.

 The Green Arrow single-decker was on Oakfield Road in Whickham, near Gateshead, when the rear of the vehicle was engulfed in flames at about 14:30 GMT on Wednesday.

-It is not known if anyone was injured or if there were passengers onboard the bus at the time.
+It is not known if anyone was injured or if there were passengers onboard at the time.

 Two fire crews attended and extinguished the flames shortly after.